mulraj/GetAndCleanData/README.md

 	# assign column names to the consolidated data
 	   names(xAll) <- n1

-7.  create final data by selecting only "mean" and "standard deviation" columns
+Create final data by selecting only "mean" and "standard deviation" columns

 <!-- -->
 	xFinal <- xAll[,c(1,2,grep("*[Mm]ean*",n1),grep("*std*",n1))]

-8. read activity lables from 'activity_labels' file and use the lables to replace activity code with activity description
+Read activity lables from 'activity_labels' file and use the lables to replace activity code with activity description

 <!-- -->